window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments)}; gtag('js', new Date()); gtag('config', 'UA-102181678-1');

 Study Abroad

-In order for the United States to remain a leader in science and technology, an educated workforce is needed capable of working in an international research environment and in a global market.
-By participating in study abroad, students can acquire the international experience they need to compete in the job market, while gaining valuable cross-cultural skills.
+Participating in study abroad, students can acquire the international experience they need to compete in the job market, while gaining valuable cross-cultural skills.
 In addition, such international experience promotes flexibility, autonomy, leadership skills, innovation, maturity, ambition, and independence; qualities which are often in high demand by employers.

 Note: Make sure to include when and where you are planning on studying abroad, along with the course and program.

-The LAES Program is offering $1,200 travel grants to students participating in Cal Poly-approved programs.
+The LAES Program offers a $1,200 travel grant to students participating in Cal Poly-approved programs.
 (Students with financial needs can apply for up to $1,500.)
 All students must have a cumulative or term GPA of 3.0 prior to going abroad.
 You can apply through the Cal Poly Scholarships link in your Portal.
+Once approved for your Study Abroad and to confirm with LAES that you are prepare to study abroad, email your acceptance letter to laes@calpoly.edu

 Application Deadlines